Clean Code That Works

 Reverse Engineering a PostgreSQL Database

-When working with legacy (relational) databases it might come in handy to visualize an existing schema.
+When working with relational databases it might come in handy to visualize an existing schema.
 Microsoft Visio supports such a reverse engineering of most databases in a remarkably easy way.
 This little tutorial assumes that the database to be reverse engineered is a PostgreSQL installation.

 Therefore, the first thing you need to do is to install the PostgreSQL ODBC driver.